szczyglis-dev/py-gpt/docs/source/modes.rst

 * Structured Planner (sub-tasks)
 * CodeAct (connected to Code Interpreter plugin)

-CodeAct is currently in beta, only code execute, without rest of tools.

 In the future, the list of built-in agents will be expanded.

 You can also create your own agent by creating a new provider that inherits from ``pygpt_net.provider.agents.base``.

 **Tools and Plugins**

 In this mode, all commands from active plugins are available (commands from plugins are automatically converted into tools for the agent on-the-fly).
-Unavailable in CodeAct agent (only code execute tool is active).

 **RAG - using indexes**

 If an index is selected in the agent preset, a tool for reading data from the index is automatically added to the agent, creating a RAG automatically.
-Unavailable in CodeAct agent.

 Multimodality is currently unavailable, only text is supported.
 Vision support will be added in the future.